gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 ## Build an APK for debugging

-Open a terminal in the app’s root folder and run:
+Open a terminal in the `swift-android-examples` root folder and run:

 ```console
 $ ./gradlew :hello-swift-raw-jni:assembleDebug